-- MonsterCollege is a comprehensive site with many resources for students, including an on-line job listing service.
+- Monster.com is a comprehensive site with many resources for students, including an on-line job listing service.

-Selected books and journal articles at the UA Little Rock Ottenheimer Library
+Books and Articles at the UA Little Rock Ottenheimer Library

 - Career paths in psychology: where your degree can take you.
-By: Sternberg, Robert J. Edition: Third edition.
+Author: Robert J. Sternberg.
+Edition: Third edition.
 Washington, DC : American Psychological Association.
 2017.
-Available for checkout at the Ottenheimer library as an eBook or electronic journal.
+Available for checkout at the Ottenheimer Library as an e-book or electronic journal.

-- The Complete Guide to Graduate School Admission: Psychology, Counseling and Related Professions. by Patricia Keith-Spiegel and Michael Wiederman.
+- The Complete Guide to Graduate School Admission: Psychology, Counseling and Related Professions.
+Authors: Patricia Keith-Spiegel and Michael Wiederman.
 Mahwah, NJ: L. Erlbaum Associates, Inc., 2000.
-Available for checkout at the Ottenheimer library-4th floor circulation, BF77.K35 2000
+Available for checkout at the Ottenheimer Library-4th floor circulation, BF77.K35 2000